-Fees and Expenses
+Financial Information Fees and Expenses

-For residents of Kentucky, the tuition for the academic year is estimated at \$34,498 annually.
-For non-residents of Kentucky, the tuition is estimated at \$71,970 annually.
-The actual charges will be finalized in June each year.
+For residents of Kentucky, the tuition for the academic year is estimated at \$35,883 annually.
+For non-residents of Kentucky, the tuition is estimated at \$74,429 annually.
+The actual charges will be finalized annually in June.
 Questions of resident status should be addressed to the Office of Student Services, University of Louisville, Belknap Campus, Louisville, Kentucky 40292.